rmflight/knitrProgressBar/README.md

     install.packages("knitrProgressBar")

-To install the development version of this package, use `devtools`:
+To install the development version of this package, use `remotes`:

-    devtools::install_github("rmflight/knitrProgressBar")
+    remotes::install_github("rmflight/knitrProgressBar")

 ## Problem